Hostinger VPS Hosting

 What is OpenClaw?

 OpenClaw is an open-source AI agent that runs on your own server.
-You connect it to an AI provider like OpenAI or Anthropic, configure it through an onboarding wizard, and then interact with it through messaging platforms or a web-based Control UI.
+You connect it to an AI provider like OpenAI or Anthropic, configure it through an onboarding process, and then interact with it through messaging platforms or a web-based Control UI.

 It is not just a chatbot.
 Depending on what skills and channels you enable, OpenClaw can: